Greater-Wellington-Regional-Council/gtfs-validator/README.md

 ./push-image-to-acr.sh gtfs-validator
 ```

+TODO: update the script to push to the `nonprod` tag by default, and to push to `latest` when a `--prod` flag is passed.
+TODO: update the dev, tst and uat fabric notebooks to use the `nonprod` tag.

-The script uses defaults of pushing to the ACR `dataplatform1commcrfabricaz2` and tagging the image as `latest`.
+The script uses defaults of pushing to the ACR `dataplatform1commcrfabricaz2` and tagging the image as `nonprod`.

 The `latest` tag is used by the live operational change process.
-For testing you will likely want to tag the image with something such as dev, and point the fabric process to use the dev tag.
+For testing use the `nonprod` tag.
+The `nonprod` tag is referenced in the dev, tst and uat fabric notebooks.

 To upgrade to a new version follow these steps: